HoraceHuang-ui/MiHOYO-MiXED-Launcher/README.md

 # miHoYo miXED Launcher

 By HoraceHyy
-> Launch HoYoVERSE games in one place and analyze in-game player informations.
+> Launch HoYoVERSE games in one place and analyze in-game player information.

 # Oops!